- Open today, 10 am to 5 pm.

 Additional involvement throughout the semester could include:

-- Participation in two-day Studio sales (commission-free)
+- Participation in two-day Studio Sales (commission free)

-- Community arts district projects/group projects
+- Community arts district projects

-Outside these stated responsibilities, Studio Assistants can expect to spend ample time each week focused on their personal artistic practice, including:
+Outside these stated responsibilities, Studio Assistants can expect to spend ample time each week focused on their own personal artistic practice, including:

-- Research relating to professional development workshops
+- Research relating to professional development workshop

 Assistants are provided:

-- Glass Studio access from 8:30 a.m.–5:30 p.m., 7 days a week (with some additional evening hours)
+- Glass Studio access from 8:30 a.m.–5:30 p.m., 7 days a week (with some additional evening hours).
+Public hours are Tuesday–Sunday, 10 a.m.–5 p.m.

-- Kiln access (restricted to space availability)
+- Kiln access for fusing, slumping, and casting (restricted to space availability)

-- Partial scholarship awards to CMGS classes taught by Studio staff
+- Partial scholarship awards to CMGS classes taught by Studio Staff

-- One-year Museum Membership
+- One-year Museum Member benefits

 Weekly professional development workshops include:

-- Behind-the-scenes looks into museum careers with tours of the Chrysler Museum of Art collection,
+- Behind-the-scenes looks into museum careers with tours of the Chrysler Museum of Art collection, conservation, storage, and Jean Outland Chrysler Library’s research facilities

-conservation, storage, and Jean Outland Chrysler Library’s research facilities - Research of the Museum collection followed by a project design or proposal
+- Research of the Museum collection followed by a project design or proposal

 - Professional workshops, including personal biography, artist statement, resume, and museum proposal development/review